-The city of Budapest is in a festive mood all December with several nice Christmas fairs with live shows and even a rich programme for the upcoming Hannukah in the Old Jewish Quarters.
+The city of Budapest is in a festive mood all December, also with live shows and a rich programme for the upcoming Budapest Hannukah in the Old Jewish Quarters.
 Basically, December equals a month long Budapest Christmas festival with bigger and smaller markets, Advent concerts, Nutcracker ballet, people strolling with mulled wines and Chimney cakes, chestnuts and sausages sizzling and popping on the open air grills at the fairs, Xmas shows for children and adults, etc.

 In addition to the Xmas and Hannukah events, you can enjoy many of the winter things to do in Budapest, like skating (at some of the Christmas markets too!), or lazily soaking in the warm thermal baths in the wintry open air, hiding under the puffs of steaming water to gaze at the stars (Szechenyi Bath is open until 10 pm, and so are its outdoor thermal pools even in the winter weather!).
 If you do the bath on Jan 1 against hangover, book a ticket in advance.
 And a massage.
 Nothing better.
 Almost nothing.